10XGenomics/enclone/expanded.md

 seed multiple GEM partitions in the 10x system, thence yielding a clonotype which appears larger than its true size.

-Events of this type are most likely with plasma or plasmablast B cells.
+We believe that events of this type usually originate from plasma or plasmablast B cells.

-Disintegration might in principle occur during or after preparation of the sample.
+Disintegration might occur during or after preparation of the sample.
 One way to document such an event would be to create two libraries from a single tube of cells.
 If the clonotype is large and appears in only one of two libraries, one could be reasonably certain that a disintegration event occurred during or after cells were drawn from the tube.
 This method